Wandalen/willbe/doc/version2.eng/concept/ResourceReflector.md

 ![section.reflector.png](./Images/section.reflector.png)

 An example of a `reflector` section with a` reflector1` resource.
-The reflector has two fields: the first specifies the source of the files, and second - destination directory.
+The reflector has two fields.
+First specifies the source of the files, and second - destination directory.
 That means, that  reflector copies files placed by path `path :: proto` in the directory.

 ### Fields of resource `reflector`